This post is part of our Easy, Waste-Busting Food and Drink Recipes resource.

 - Place the balls in a container and keep refrigerated until ready to eat.

-An alternative to LCM Puffed Rice Bars (Wheat-free, Oil-free, Vegan, can be RSF, can be NF)
+An alternative to LCM Puffed Rice Bars (Oil-free, Vegan, can be RSF, can be NF, can be GF)

 - 1/2 cup or either nut or seed butter (see how to make this here)